enj657/Amazon_Vine_Analysis/README.md

 ![image info](./Resources/five_star_reviews.png)

-To find the percentage of five star reviews out of all the non-vine member reviews I divided the five star reviews from the total reviews.
+To find the percentage of five star reviews out of all the non-vine reviews I divided the five star reviews from the total reviews.
 631/1685 turned out to be 37.4% of the reviews.

 ![image info](./Resources/five_star_percentage.png)

+## Summary

+Since this dataset had no Vine member reviews, I am unable to state if there is any positivity bias for reviews in the Vine program.
+There was no data for vine members.
+In order to determine if Vine members are more likely to be positively bias we need to run tests over other (multiple) Amazon review datasets.